2ndSightLab/ai-cfn/README.md

 # ai-cfn
-CloudFormation templates and scripts created with Amazon Q Developer and a bit of Amazon Bedrock (Kind of...see blog posts).
+CloudFormation templates and scripts created with Amazon Q Developer and a bit of Amazon Bedrock (Kind of...see blogposts).

+TBC = To be continued...

 # Related posts on writing code with AI